was born on April 14th,

 after forty plus years together "Brewer & Shipley" are still

-the last few years Michael has been more prolific than ever writing
+the last few years he has been more prolific than ever writing

-songs, and in 2010 released his third solo album entitled
+songs.
+In 2010 he released his third solo album entitled

 It Is What It